USEPA/CMAQ/DOCS/Known_Issues/README.md

 The model did not compile with the -Disam option with errors pointing to EMIS_DEFN.F

 ### Solution
-Redownload the model after 1/23/2020 or replace CCTM/src/emis/emis/EMIS_DEFN.F in repository with the version located in the folder [DOCS/Known_Issues/CMAQv5.3.1-i3](CMAQv5.3.1-i3).
+1. Option 1: Replace CCTM/src/emis/emis/EMIS_DEFN.F in repository with the version located in the folder [DOCS/Known_Issues/CMAQv5.3.1-i3](CMAQv5.3.1-i3).
+Directions on how to replace this file in your repository can be found in [Appendix F of the CMAQ User's Guide](../Users_Guide/Appendix/CMAQ_UG_appendixF_importing_bugfixes.md).
+2. Option 2: The code fix to EMIS_DEFN.F was merged into the master branch on 1/23/2020.
+Downloading the source code after this date will include this bugfix.